pawanit17/learn_docker/README.md

   - docker commit -a "Pavan Dittakavi pawan.it17@gmail.com" 53e86a19fa3c
   - docker container run -it ff7297152274

+**The downside of this approach to create new images is that the user of the image does not know what is inside that image.
+In the above example, how do I know what is in side that ubuntu java image apart from information in its name?.**

 ### Approach 2:
 Dockerfile is a text document that contains all the instructions that are needed to assemble the image.
 Each image will add a new layer.